 Professor Motter's research is focused on the dynamical behavior of complex systems and networks.

 This research is inherently interdisciplinary and has over the years benefited from Professor Motter's affiliations with various programs in addition to his home Department of Physics and Astronomy.
 His current affiliations include the Chemistry of Life Processes Institute (CLP), Molecular Biophysics Program, Physical Sciences-Oncology Center (PSOC), Institute for Sustainability and Energy at Northwestern (ISEN), Graduate Program in Applied Physics, Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA), and Northwestern Institute on Complex Systems (NICO).

 Professor Motter currently serves as Editor of CHAOS (American Institute of Physics) and Editorial Board Member of Nonlinearity (Institute of Physics).
-He is also an Executive Committee Member of the Northwestern Institute on Complex Systems and Executive Committee Member of the Department of Physics and Astronomy, and the Vice-Chair of the APS Topical Group on Statistical & Nonlinear Physics (GSNP).
+He is also an Executive Committee Member of the Northwestern Institute on Complex Systems, Executive Committee Member of the Department of Physics and Astronomy, and the Vice-Chair of the APS Topical Group on Statistical & Nonlinear Physics (GSNP).